Our therapists are highly trained and can help you with a range of life challenges.

 I am originally from Hershey, Pennsylvania.
 But, I headed west and rooted in Colorado in 2014 and never looked back!
 I currently live in Silverthorne and enjoy trail running, skiing, biking, and reading!
 In addition to working at Grit, I teach yoga at a local studio in Summit County and lead summer road biking trips in Croatia.

 I am a counselor who serves families and individuals of all ages and backgrounds.
 I believe healing is best encouraged in a supportive and genuine relationship.
 I work very hard with each person to develop this connection and love watching my clients grow and thrive as a result.

 At Grit Therapy, I work with individual adults experiencing anxiety, depression, trauma, loss, relationship issues, and work/life balance issues.
-I also work with children and teens ages 8+ and their families.
+I also work with children and teens ages 4+ and their families, as well as LGBTQIA+ clients.
 I engage my younger clients both in individual work, and family work as I feel strongly that children and teens thrive in healthy family settings.
 Additionally, I offer family therapy for families of all ages.

 My approach to therapy is person-centered and based on the needs of the individual or family I am working with.
 I incorporate a combination of dialectical behavior therapy (DBT), trauma-informed cognitive behavioral therapy (CBT), interpersonal therapy, mindfulness, and somatic therapy in my practice.

 I was born and raised in rural Iowa where mental health services were severely limited.
 My passion to work in this field is in part driven by these roots.
 In my free time, I love spending time with my pug, Jimmy, soaking up the Colorado sunshine, and playing video games.

 Joseph Antico, MSW, LSW, SWC